mkgrgis/mongo_fdw/README.md

 ### Grant usage on foreign server to normal user in PostgreSQL:

 Once for a normal user (non-superuser) in PostgreSQL, as PostgreSQL superuser.
-It is a good idea to use a superuser only where really necessary, so let's allow a normal user to use the foreign server (this is not required for the example to work, but it's secirity recomedation).
+It is a good idea to use a superuser only where really necessary, so let's allow a normal user to use the foreign server (this is not required for the example to work, but it's security recommendation).

 ```sql
 	GRANT USAGE ON FOREIGN SERVER "MongoDB server" TO pguser;